MPritsch/genetic-algorithm-protein-folding/README.md

 * Print while generating:
     Activates a GUI displaying the currently best found protein and some stats.
 For better performance deactivate it.

+### Generate jar
+You can package this project via maven:\
+`mvn clean package`
+The jar should then be available at \
+`target/genetic-algorithm-protein-folding-1.0-SNAPSHOT-jar-with-dependencies.jar`

+### Execute
+You can either execute this program using an IDE like IntelliJ or you can execute it via maven:\
+`java -jar target/genetic-algorithm-protein-folding-1.0-SNAPSHOT-jar-with-dependencies.jar`

 ## Other projects
 The project was also implemented using different parallel computing technologies: